Exam-Style Reference Use and Best Answer Strategy

 Custom anchor pointQualified person, engineer, manufacturerUse any strong-looking steel

-Hot work near combustiblesPermit, fire watch, NFPA or site fire rulesContinue because sparks are small
+Hot work near combustiblesPermit, fire watch, NFPA 51B / site fire rulesContinue because sparks are small

-Conflicting requirementsCurrent standard, site plan, AHJ, safety managementChoose the easiest rule
+Conflicting requirementsMost protective: current standard, plan, AHJChoose the easiest rule

 Paperwork Is Not Control

-Exams frequently include documentation choices.
-Documentation is important, but it is not the same as control.
+Exams frequently bait you with documentation choices.
+Documentation matters, but it is not the same as control.
 A completed training roster does not make an unguarded edge safe.
 A signed lift plan does not help if ground conditions changed and the crane is no longer set up as planned.
-A confined space permit does not remain valid if atmosphere, work, ventilation, or entry conditions change.
+A confined space permit is void the moment atmosphere, ventilation, work, or entry conditions change, which is why permits require continuous or periodic atmospheric monitoring.
 Choose answers that revalidate controls when conditions change.

 Good documentation follows action.
-The CHST should record inspections, training, permits, deviations, corrective actions, and communications after or during control.
-But when a worker is currently exposed, the first step is to remove, guard, isolate, ventilate, shore, lock out, barricade, stop, or otherwise control the hazard as appropriate.
+The CHST records inspections, training, permits, deviations, corrective actions, and communications during or after control.
+But when a worker is currently exposed, the first step is to remove, guard, isolate, ventilate, shore, lock out, barricade, or stop, as appropriate.

 Current Standard and Local Control

-Some exam questions include words such as most current, manufacturer, site-specific, authority having jurisdiction, competent person, or qualified person.
-Treat these as signals.
-The question may be testing humility and process more than memory.
-Current standards matter because rules, interpretations, consensus documents, equipment instructions, and local codes can change.
+Watch for signal words such as most current, manufacturer, site-specific, authority having jurisdiction, competent person, or qualified person.
+They flag that the item tests process and humility more than memory.
+Current standards matter because rules, interpretations, consensus documents, and equipment instructions change.
 Site-specific plans matter because a general rule may not address a project's access, sequencing, emergency response, or contract requirement.

 Final Exam Habits